25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Sorting_Algorithms.md

 - More efficient in practice than most other simple quadratic algorithms such as [selection sort](#selection-sort) or [bubble sort](#bubble-sort)

-- It's an **in-place sorting algorithm**, meaning it doesn't require additional memory space proportional to the input size for sorting and with, at most, a constant number of them stored outside the array at any time
+- It's **in-place sorting algorithm**, meaning it doesn't require additional memory space proportional to the input size for sorting and with, at most, a constant number of them stored outside the array at any time

 - Although the best-case time complexity of Insertion Sort is `O(n)` and the worst-case is `O(n^2)`, the average-case also falls into `O(n^2)`, reflecting that Insertion Sort **generally performs similarly to its worst-case** on typical, randomly ordered inputs